-Children with additional needs/ deprivation issues (Mainstream Schools)
+Children and Young People with additional needs/ deprivation issues

-These Projects provide a variety of outcomes for the pupils, including a therapeutic recreational activity linked to physical or social development or as part of a specific course being studied at school (usually Animal Care Course).
+These Projects provide a variety of outcomes for the pupils, including a therapeutic recreational activity linked to physical or social development or as part of a specific course being studied at school.
 Our Project Liaison Officer plans the Project with the school to ensure all needs of the pupils are met and activities provide the opportunity to deliver specific outcomes.
 The sessions usually centre on building the pupil’s confidence and willingness to try something new and to socially interact and work together.
 Pupils’ practise team work, sharing equipment and turn taking as well as talking about what they have done.
-As part of the practical part of the Animal Care course they learn about the dangers around horses, how to groom safely, to identify the names of brushes and stable equipment, how to fill hay nets and how to use a wheel barrow.
+As part of the p they learn about the dangers around horses, how to groom safely, to identify the names of brushes and stable equipment, how to fill hay nets and how to use a wheel barrow.
 Each session lasts for 1 hour per week and Projects are usually between 6 and 12 weeks.
 Pupils take part in a ride and a “hands on “activity each session and are presented with a Rosette at the end of the Project.

-Adults with mental health issues/mental illness (Linked to the charity MIND)
+Programme 4 – Adults with mental health issues/mental illness

 Riding for Smiles offers sessions to adults from the local area who have a mental illness or poor mental health.
 Our Projects follow on from a successful joint Project with the Charity MIND which we ran as part of their “Get Set To Go” initiative.
 This upholds the belief that there is a strong connection between physical/sporting activity and well-being.
 These Projects provide an animal based therapeutic, social, physical and recreational activity and support group aimed at developing social/emotional, resilience and core life skills, which enable the users to integrate into society.
 Sessions offer the users a ride or carriage ride into the scenic countryside, followed by a” hands on” activity, designed to increase physical exercise and social interaction.
 The session finishes with a drink/chat time where users offer peer support to each other and build friendships.
 The success of these Projects has been immense, with the users stating the sessions are the “highlight of their week”.